scalyr/dataset-go/docs/ARCHITECTURE.md

 * when the system is in error mode, then:
   * new incoming batches are rejected so that external retry mechanism is triggered
   * internal retry are still happening
-* error state is cleared when:
+* error state recovery:
-  * some of the internal retries succeeds
+  * some of the internal retries succeeds, see (`KI1`)
-  * it should be cleared after some timeout as well - https://sentinelone.atlassian.net/browse/DSET-4080
+  * NOT YET IMPLEMENTED: system recovers from error state after predefined (refer to config) timeout - https://sentinelone.atlassian.net/browse/DSET-4080

 ### Internal Batching